VESTEC-EU/vestec-system/Docs/install.md

 ## Obtaining the VESTEC system code

 Firstly select an appropriate machine, this should be running Linux and accessible via SSH with Docker and Git installed.
+You will also need to have sudo rights on this machine.
 To clone the system issue `git clone https://github.com/VESTEC-EU/vestec-system.git`

 ## Configuring the VESTEC system